 Step 5: Select Not configured option in the remove access to “pause updates” feature window and then, Click OK button as shown below.

-Step 6: Then, Close the Local group policy editor window and restart your system.
+Step 6: Then, Close the Local group policy editor window.

 Now if you go to Windows update page, you can see the Pause updates option is available on your system.